-- Remote start

-- •Back up camera
+- \bullet Vehicle security

 - Vehicle tracking and recovery

-- •Protective seat covers

-- Windshield wiper shaker

 - •Bumper and hitch mounted parking sensors

-- Locking fuel plug for capless fuel systems
+- •Locking fuel plug for capless fuel systems

 Ford Licensed Accessories (FLA) are warranted by the accessory manufacturer's warranty.
 Ford Licensed Accessories are fully designed and developed by the accessory manufacturer and have not been designed or tested to Ford Motor Company engineering requirements.
 Contact your Ford dealer for details regarding the manufacturer's limited warranty and/or a copy of the FLA product limited warranty offered by the accessory manufacturer.